-"Gain on sales of investment securities", which was included in "Other" under "Special gains" in the prior fiscal year, has been separately presented in the current fiscal year due to its increased financial materiality.
+"Gain on net monetary position", which was included in "Miscellaneous income" under "Non-operating income" in the prior fiscal year, has been separately presented in the current fiscal year due to its increased financial materiality.

-"Compensation for suppliers and others", which was included in "Other" under "Special losses" in the prior fiscal year, has been separately presented in the current fiscal year due to its increased financial materiality.
-"Loss on shutdowns and others due to COVID-19", which was presented as a separate account under "Special losses" in the prior fiscal year, has been included in "Other" in the current fiscal year due to its decreased financial materiality.
+"Compensation for suppliers and others", which was presented as a separate account under "Special losses" in the prior fiscal year, has been included in "Other" in the current fiscal year due to its decreased financial materiality.

-6. Accounting estimates
+5. Accounting estimates